tjgillis/sdk-ios/README.markdown

 		PH_USE_STOREKIT=0

     This makes it possible to build the SDK without Store Kit linked to your project.
 1. (optional) If your project needs to be compatible with iOS 5.1 - iOS 4.0, make sure to set "AdSupport.framework" to "Optional" in the Build Phases' Link Binary With Libraries section for your application's target.
+Also, versions of Xcode prior to version 4.5 do not include AdSupport.framework.
+If you are using a version of Xcode prior to version 4.5, you will need to disable references to this framework.
+To do this, set the following preproccessor macro in your project or target's Build Settings:

+		PH_USE_AD_SUPPORT=0

 1. Include the PlayHavenSDK headers in your code wherever you are using PlayHaven request classes:

 		#import "PlayHavenSDK.h"